NSW Sexual Assault Strategy 2018–2021

 The Strategy has supported a review of the intersections between mental health and sexual assault.
 The Mental Health Commission of NSW conducted a literature review and developed a discussion paper, which were completed in December 2019.

 The Strategy is also supporting adult survivors of child sexual abuse, where eligible, to access social housing.
 A new priority housing category for adult survivors of child sexual abuse on the State’s social housing waiting list went live in September 2019.
 Applicants need to demonstrate that they are eligible for social housing and provide evidence that they have had a successful application to the National Redress Scheme (or similar successful redress claims to institutions not currently participating in the National Redress Scheme).

 What is next?

-The Strategy will deliver a range of initiatives including:
+The Strategy will deliver a range of initiatives including the following:

-- Launch of phase two of the #makenodoubt campaign in late 2019, further increasing community awareness about sexual consent.
+- Launch of phase three of the #makenodoubt campaign in late 2020, further increasing community awareness about sexual consent.